Adobe-Marketing-Cloud/aep-cloud-ml-ecosystem/README.md

 1. As a tutorial for using AEP data in ML workflows
 	- Ideally, use a dedicated AEP sandbox for completing the tutorial, to avoid mixing synthetic data with real customer data.
 You can reset or delete the sandbox after completing the tutorial to free it up for other use.
 	- Clone or download this repository to create a copy in your ML environment.
-	- Follow the instructions in [Getting started with the CMLE notebooks](#getting-started-with-the-cmle-notebooks) to get an AEP API credential with the required permissions and update the [config.ini](../conf/config.ini) file with the required values.
+	- Follow the instructions in [Getting started with the CMLE notebooks](#getting-started-with-the-cmle-notebooks) to get an AEP API credential with the required permissions and update the [config.ini](</conf/config.ini>) file with the required values.
 	- Review and execute the cells in each notebook, in order to demonstrate and validate the workflow in your environment
 	- Modify the code in the notebooks as needed to adapt to your environment
 2. As a template for AEP-related ML projects for your organization
 	- Fork the CMLE repository as a starting template for a new ML project
 	- Alternatively, simply reference the code in these notebooks as helpful examples to start a new project from scratch

-> **:warning: Warning**
+> [!WARNING]
 > The workflow illustrated in these notebooks involves exporting datasets from AEP to a cloud storage destination, where it can be read and processed using external machine learnig tools.
 As such, there is some risk of sensitive personal data leaving the Experience Platform and being used inappropriately outside of the Platform.
 >
 > Experience Platform provides data governance tools for you to manage your data usage obligations and help minimize this risk.
 You are responsible ensuring that data in the Experience Platform is properly labeled before querying or exporting that data.
 This includes manually re-applying labels to derived datasets created from query output.
 Derived datasets from queries do not support the processing of sensitive personal data.
 You are responsible for understanding the limitations and obligations of your data and how you use that data in Experience Platform and the destination platform, which may have its own rules and obligations for incoming and outgoing data.
 Learn more about [data governance tools](https://experienceleague.adobe.com/docs/experience-platform/data-governance/home.html?lang=en) in Experience Platform.